 Insurance and Storage Are Must-Haves

 No matter how experienced and professional movers are, mistakes can happen, as well as misfortunes.
-That means that your items might get damaged in the process.
+That means that your items, especially fragile belongings, might get damaged in the process.
 And that’s when moving insurance steps in.
 Every shipper worthy of considering will be offering extra insurance policies in addition to its basic one, and you should buy it.

 Also, any decent relocation team will offer storage space for the stuff that can’t get to the new place right away.
 Some will even provide it for free for a certain amount of time, usually a month.